sinanislekdemir/payton/README.md

 requirements and will add `payton` to site-packages.
 But changes to code will immediately take effect.
 (Rather than `install` command).

-To kick start, after `python setup.py develop` run `python examples/projectile.py`
+To kick start, after `python setup.py develop` run `python examples/04_clock.py`

-And once you see the white ball on the screen, hit `c` from keyboard to unpause the animation mode and see the projectile motion demo.
+And once you see the white ball on the screen, hit `SPACE` from keyboard to unpause the animation mode and see the projectile motion demo.